-Just because summer is over doesn’t mean you can’t go to the beach!
-In fact, some beaches are actually better in the fall!
-Many beach towns host festivals and other special events to entice families in the fall.
+Just because summer is over doesn’t mean you can’t go to the beach.
+In fact, some beaches are actually better in the fall.
+Many U.S. beach towns host festivals and other special events to entice families to visit in fall.
 Think less crowds and lower hotel rates, too.
 Here are 10 beach vacations that are better in the fall.

 1. Newport, RI

 There’s nothing like fall in Newport, Rhode Island.
 It’s a lovely time to stroll the famous Cliff Walk, the ocean on one side and Gilded Age-mansions (including The Breakers) on the other.
 Time your visit with the free-admission Bowen’s Wharf Seafood Fest (Oct.
-13 to 14, 2018), where you can feast on lobster rolls, oysters and clam chowda’ — perfect for a chilly fall day.
+19 to 20, 2019), where you can feast on lobster rolls, oysters and clam chowda’—perfect for a chilly fall day.